Scaniacypselus

-Scaniacypselus is a genus of basal swift from the Eocene of Denmark, Germany and France.
+Scaniacypselus is an extinct genus of basal swifts from the Eocene of Denmark, Germany and France.
 Many well preserved specimens still showing plumage were discovered in the Messel Pit near Darmstadt, Germany.
-Scaniacypselus had relatively broader wings than modern swifts and hindlimbs better adapted to perching on tree-branches, indicating that the bird wasn't as aerial as its extant relatives and likely nested in trees like hummingbirds and treeswifts.
+Species of Scaniacypselus had relatively broader wings than modern swifts and hindlimbs better adapted to perching on tree-branches, indicating that the bird was not as aerial as its extant relatives and likely nested in trees like hummingbirds and treeswifts.
 Two species are recognized, S. wardi and S. szarskii.

 History and naming

 The first remains of Scaniacypselus were recovered by D.J.
 Ward from the Røsnæs Clay in Denmark.
 The type and only known specimen of S. wardi is an almost complete left wing.
 The second species, Scaniacypselus szarskii, was originally described as a species of Aegialornis by Peters in 1985 from the sediments of the Messel Pit in Germany.
 The species was referred to Scaniacypselus in 2001 by Mayr and Peters on the basis of an additional specimen.
 Isolated bones of S. szarksii are also known from Quercy, France.

 The name derives from the Latin name of the region the type species was found in combined with "Cypselus", an old name of the common swift.
 The species name of Scaniacypselus wardi honors J.D.
 Ward who discovered the original fossil.